One Week Italy Itinerary

 Rome is one of the most interesting historic cities in the world, with incredible ruins and a long, fascinating history.

-Where to stay: Palazza Naiadi, part of the Marriott Autograph Collection.
-This is an elegant hotel close to the train station and within walking distance to many of Rome’s most popular sights.
+Hotel: The Palazzo Naiadi is an elegant hotel close to the train station and within walking distance of many of Rome’s most popular sights.

-- Head over to the Roman Forum and Palatine Hill ruins to see what life used to be like for the Romans (this is included with many Colosseum tours)
+• Visit the Colosseum, then head over to the Roman Forum and Palatine Hill ruins to see what life used to be like for the Romans.

-- Throw a coin into the Trevi Fountain – legend has it that if you do this, it means you will return to Rome one day
+• Throw a coin into the Fontana di Trevi (Trevi Fountain)—legend has it that if you do this, it means you will return to Rome one day.
+(Fingers crossed!)

-- Tour the Vatican City Museum and see the famous Sistine Chapel
+• Tour the Vatican City Museum and see the famous Sistine Chapel ceiling painted by Michelangelo.

-Rome is a huge city packed with historic sights, so after a jam-packed first day you may want to take it easy on the second day and enjoy the ambience of the Eternal City.
+Rome is a huge city packed with historic sights, so after a jam-packed first day, you may want to take it easy on the second day and enjoy the ambiance of the Eternal City.

 Day 7: Depart Rome

-Finally, depart Rome Fiumcino Airport as your one week Italian adventure comes to a close!
+Finally, depart Rome Fiumcino Airport as your one-week Italian adventure comes to an end!

 Italy Packing Essentials

-Here are some commonly forgotten Italy packing essentials for your trip!
+I wrote a whole blog on what to pack for Italy, but here are some commonly forgotten Italy packing essentials for your trip:

-- Portable cellphone charger (Charge your phone fully up to two and a half times when it is fully charged.)
+• Portable cellphone charger — charge your phone fully up to two and a half times.
+It comes in handy on those long days of exploration!

-- Travel scarf with a hidden pocket (Stylish way to carry your valuables like credit cards, cash, passport, etc. around Italy while protecting them from pickpockets.)
+• Travel scarf with a hidden pocket — a stylish way to carry your valuables like credit cards, cash, passport, etc, while protecting them from pickpockets.

-- Reusable water bottle (Eco-friendly and saves you money on bottled water – Italy’s water is some of the cleanest in the world!)
+• Reusable water bottle — it’s eco-friendly and saves you money on bottled water – Italy’s water is some of the cleanest in the world!

-- Travel sized wrinkle release spray (Make your clothes look perfect even if you don’t have an iron or steamer wherever you’re staying!)
+• Travel-sized wrinkle release spray — to make your clothes look perfect even if you don’t have an iron or steamer wherever you’re staying!

-Italy is one of my favorite destinations in Europe, and after one week there you’ll be dying to return.
+Italy is one of my favorite destinations in Europe.
+And I promise you that after one week there, you’ll be dying to return—so don’t forget to throw a coin in the Fontana Trevi!